 Skip advert

 Advertisement - Article continues below

-The Tiguan is the first VW to introduce the brand’s driving experience switch.
+This generation of Tiguan is the first to introduce VW’s driving experience switch.
 You get a rotary dial on the centre console which has various functions, including toggling between some pre-configured ‘atmospheres’.
 These presets combine ambient lighting (part of which comes from a patterned finish on the dashboard panel) and audio functions to offer different moods, be it calm, energetic, or something in between.
 We found the dial more useful for one of its other functions, which is as a simple rotary volume control.

 Sat-nav, stereo and infotainment

-Wireless Apple CarPlay and Android Auto smartphone connectivity is standard, but you’ll need the Infotainment package to get an inductive wireless charging pad on the entry-level trim, or step up to Life trim.
-An eight-speaker audio setup with DAB radio is provided as standard, but for £1,420, you can upgrade to a 700-watt, 10-speaker Harman Kardon system.
+Wireless Apple CarPlay and Android Auto phone connectivity are standard, but you’ll need the Infotainment package to get wireless charging pad on the entry-level trim, or step up to Life trim.
+An eight-speaker audio setup is standard, but for around £1,400 you can add a 700-watt, 10-speaker Harman Kardon system.

+Skip advert